ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/login-to-lm.md

    :width: 600
 ```

-**If You See an Access Error**

-If you land on a page that looks like an error or says you do not have access.

-Please reach out to your Account Manager (AM) or Customer Success Manager (CSM)

-They will help get your access sorted quickly.

-If you have any further queries please contact support
+If you have any issues accessing LogicMonitor via the "Monitoring Portal" in Glass, please contact our Support Team for assistance